 Anniversary.
 The California theatre debuted on May 3, 1926, as "Hollywood's First Home of Spoken Drama."

-Voice artist/actress Dana Hill is born in Los Angeles, California.
-Her Disney credits include The Hunchback of Notre Dame, A Goof Troop Christmas, and Disney's Wonderful World TV
+Voice artist & actress Dana Hill is born in Los Angeles, California.
+Her Disney credits include The Hunchback of Notre Dame, A Goof Troop Christmas, Adventures of the Gummi Bears, and Disney's Wonderful World

-episode "The Kids Who Knew Too Much."
-(National Lampoon movie fans know her as Audrey Griswold in
+TV episode "The Kids Who Knew Too Much."
+(National Lampoon movie fans remember her as Audrey Griswold in

 the 1985 comedy feature European Vacation.)